jagerman/loki-multi-sn/README.md

 ## Warning - Hardware requirements

 You also should take care to make sure the machine is capable of handling it.
-For *each* service node you want to run, assuming the box is only being used only for loki service nodes, you will need the following (but note that these requirements are likely to increase in the future):
+For *each* service node you want to run, assuming the box is only being used only for Oxen service nodes, you will need the following (but note that these requirements are likely to increase in the future):

 - 1/2 of a dedicated server high performance core (Ryzen or modern Intel Core).
 A little bit more